mongodb-labs/mongodb-mcp-server/README.md

 A Model Context Protocol server for interacting with MongoDB Atlas.
 This project implements a Model Context Protocol (MCP) server enabling AI assistants to interact with MongoDB Atlas resources through natural language.

+# DISCLAIMER: Do not use this in production.
+This is a work in progress and is not intended for production use.
+It is meant for demonstration purposes only.

 ## 📚 Table of Contents

 - [🚀 Getting Started](#getting-started)